(As of March 2017), I am a fourth-year graduate student in linguistics at UC Berkeley, advised by Peter Jenks.

-I am a syntactician and a sociolinguist, working on Eastern Cham, an Austronesian language spoken in Vietnam.
+I am a syntactician (specializing in information structure) and a sociolinguist, working on Eastern Cham, an Austronesian language spoken in Vietnam.

 Here's a link to my relatively redundant Academia.edu page.